 Career and Salary Info

 With a Ph.D in telecommunications, students are prepared for employment in the network and computer systems administration field.
-The U.S. Bureau of Labor Statistics (BLS) projects a 8% growth rate for this field between 2014 and 2024, which is about as fast as average.
+The U.S. Bureau of Labor Statistics (BLS) projects 8% growth for this field between 2014 and 2024, which is about as fast as average.
 Growth in this field can be attributed to the value that companies are placing on newer and more efficient technology.
 According to the BLS, network and computer systems administrators earned a mean annual salary of $82,200 in 2015.

 Continuing Education Information

 A doctoral degree is the most advanced telecommunications degree.
 Graduates with a Ph.D. in Telecommunications may choose additional graduate education in a related field.
-A Master of Business Administration can lead to employment in executive and supervisory positions with major corporations and businesses.
+A Master of Business Administration can lead to employment in executive and supervisory positions within major corporations and businesses.